-I’m thrilled to announce the release a book by my fellow blogging friend, Ashley at MentalHealth@Home, available on Amazon from September 9th 2019 :
+I’m thrilled to announce the release a book on psychiatric diagnosis by my fellow blogging friend, Ashley at MentalHealth@Home, available on Amazon from September 9th 2019 :

 Making Sense of Psychiatric Diagnosis by Ashley L. Peterson.